-5 Star caravan park with a fishing lake
+5 Star caravan park with a natural fishing lake

 Pearl Lake is the crown jewel of all Herefordshire lakes.
 Its sparkling spring fed waters are crystal clear all year round, even during the wettest English April since records began.
 (2012)

 The swims are varied– some are open while others are hidden away in the woods surrounded by weeping willows, rhododendron bushes or great gnarled oak trees that must be 500 years old.
 These places are maybe for the solitary angler, someone that likes to quietly stalk his fish.

-The magic of Pearl Lake is not just the superb fishing, but the feeling that you are welcome and accepted into the peace and tranquillity from the very first visit.
+The magic of Pearl Lake is the feeling that you are welcome and accepted into the peace and tranquillity from the very first visit.
 Whichever spot you choose to fish there will be tree creepers and nuthatches on one side, robins and kingfishers on the other.

 To fish in a world and where time does not matter, please read on!

 Fishing for match anglers

 Fishing for the specialist angler

 There is plenty of scope at Pearl Lake for the angler who is looking to catch a ‘glass case’ specimen, even though we don’t tend to stuff big fish anymore!
 It’s not just the carp and tench that grow so well in the rich, clear, spring fed waters, but big bream and pike are landed every year.

 Fishing for bream